Vincent Palermo

-Vincent "Vinny Ocean" Palermo (born June 4, 1944) is an Italian American former mobster who was de facto boss of the New Jersey DeCavalcante crime family before becoming a government witness in 1999.
+Vincent "Vinny Ocean" Palermo (born June 4, 1944) is an Italian-American former mobster who was the de facto boss of the DeCavalcante crime family of North Jersey before becoming a government witness in 1999.
 Fictional mob boss Tony Soprano, the protagonist of the HBO series The Sopranos, is said to be based upon Palermo.
-He also owned a strip club called Wiggles, which was the inspiration behind the show's Bada Bing! strip club.
+Similar to how Soprano worked from the fictional Bada Bing! strip club owned by Silvio Dante on the show, Palermo owned a strip club called Wiggles.

 Background

-Palermo was raised in a traditional Italian American family in Brooklyn, New York.
-He was an in-law by marriage to Nicholas Delmore, the former head of the New Jersey, crime family whose nephew was Simone DeCavalcante, also a New Jersey mob family leader whose daughter he married.
-He has five sisters, including Claire and Nancy, and one brother.
+Vincent Palermo was born in New York City on June 4, 1944, and raised in a traditional Italian-American family in Brooklyn.
+He was an in-law by marriage to Nicholas Delmore, the former head of the New Jersey crime family, whose nephew was Simone DeCavalcante, also a New Jersey mob boss whose daughter he married.
+Palermo has five sisters, including Claire and Nancy, and two brothers.
 His father was an Italian immigrant who moved to New York when he was a teenager.
-Palermo came from a close-knit family, and was said to have lived a harmonious lifestyle.
+Palermo came from a close-knit family and was said to have lived a harmonious lifestyle.
 He was an altar boy during adolescence.
 When Palermo was sixteen, his father died, which forced him to leave school and work two jobs to help support his family, as his mother was a bedridden asthmatic.
 In his earlier years, Palermo worked at a wholesale fish business in the Fulton Fish Market, where he earned the nickname "Vinny Ocean".

 Palermo was very protective of children; he allegedly once stopped a man from beating his son, and rescued a toddler relative who had accidentally fallen into a pool.
 Palermo was also reputedly a dedicated family man.
 He attended Sacred Heart Church in Island Park, New York, drove his daughters to Brownie meetings, and reportedly watched Annie with one of his daughters regularly.
 Palermo also took in a troubled teenager named Richard, becoming his godfather.
 Palermo would allow his godson to stay at his home every weekend for a year, enabling the boy to study the Catholic sacraments in preparation for eventual baptism, Communion and Confirmation.

 Palermo was divorced once and remarried.
 In the 1980s, he became indebted to a hospital, local doctors, and the federal government.
 The tax liens against his property were in his second wife's name, an Italian-American woman named Angela, totaling $68,000.
-At the time, he was paying a large mortgage on a waterfront mansion with a 100-foot pier located in Island Park.
+At the time, he was paying a large mortgage on a waterfront mansion with a 100-foot pier located in Island Park, New York.
 He had two Social Security numbers and paid alimony to his first wife.
 He also supports his second family, two daughters, Danielle and Tara, and a son Vincent Palermo Jr., with Michael (from his first marriage) and Renee.
 His son Michael is a graduate of Fordham University and a licensed New York stockbroker; he was an investment banker with Goldman Sachs up until his father's indictment, when Vincent Palermo Jr went into hiding.